pitastrudl/wekanwiki/LDAP.md

 ## Snap

 LDAP is available on Snap Stable channel.
-Settings can be seen with command `wekan.help` and from repo https://github.com/wekan/wekan-ldap
+Settings can be seen with command `wekan.help` and from repo https://github.com/wekan/wekan-ldap .
+More settings at https://github.com/wekan/wekan-snap/wiki/Supported-settings-keys

 ## Docker